Let’s take a quick quiz (don’t worry, you won’t be graded). Have you ever…

 - Give you a safe, nonjudgmental space to practice them.

-Thriveworks Buffalo counselors are by no means perfect in their communication skills.
+The mental health professionals at Thriveworks in Buffalo, NY are by no means perfect in their communication skills.
 We simply have some techniques that work and are eager to share them with you.
-Our therapists strive to create an open atmosphere where you are free to ask questions, make mistakes, and learn.
+Our fully licensed therapists, counselors, and social workers strive to create an open atmosphere where you are free to ask questions, make mistakes, and learn.
 During a session, you may get the chance to practice how to:

 - Form an emotional connection before engaging in communication.
 Practicing empathy while you’re communicating will enhance the conversation, prevent unintentional harm, and make it more productive.